Planar orthogonal polynomials and boundary universality in the random normal matrix model: Preliminaries

 as $\lvert z\rvert\to\infty$.
-For lower semicontinuous potentials $Q$, subject to the growth condition \eqref{eq-Qcond}, we let $\checkQ_\tau$ be the solution to the obstacle problem
+For lower semicontinuous potentials $Q$ subject to the growth condition \eqref{eq-Qcond}, we let $\checkQ_\tau$ be the solution to the obstacle problem

 and observe that trivially $\checkQ_\tau\le Q$, and if we regularize $\checkQ_\tau$ on a set of logarithmic capacity $0$ (and keep the same notation for the regularized function) then $\checkQ_\tau\in\mathrm{Subh}_\tau(\C)$ holds.
 Suppose now that $Q$ is $C^2$-smooth.
-Standard regularity results then give that $\checkQ_\tau$ is $C^{1,1}$-smooth, so that the partial derivatives of order $2$ of $\checkQ_\tau$ are locally bounded (in the sense of distribution theory).
+Standard regularity results then give that $\checkQ_\tau$ is $C^{1,1}$-smooth, so that the partial derivatives of order $2$ of $\checkQ_\tau$ are locally bounded (in the sense of distribution theory), see e.g. \cite{Berman} for a simple argument to this effect.
 As a consequence of the growth condition \eqref{eq-Qcond} on $Q$, the \emph{coincidence set} defined by